How to Choose the Best Realtor to Sell Your Home

 But I’d consider those the “minimum.”

-Look for additional marketing tools that could help separate your property from other houses for sale.
+Look for additional advertising techniques that could help separate your property from other houses for sale.

 Some of these might include: